thanhxuanhd/TimeTableBlazor/readme.md

-The project support timetable for small school implement by Blazor, SQLite.
+The project support timetable for small school implement by Blazor Server, SQLite, [radzen](https://blazor.radzen.com/),

 How to run the project.